 Misti Luke is a licensed therapist in rural Oklahoma, where she maintains a small private counseling practice.
 Misti provides in-office and online treatment for behavioral health issues.
 For correspondence, firstname.lastname@example.org

-Disclaimer: The content contained in this blog post is for informational purposes only and does not constitute medical or behavioral health treatment, nor should it be used to diagnose yourself or anyone else.
+Disclaimer: The contents of this blog post are for informational purposes only and do not constitute medical or behavioral health treatment, nor should it be used to diagnose yourself or anyone else.
 Correspondence with Misti Luke does not constitute a professional, therapeutic relationship.
 If you are in emotional distress or are unable to keep yourself safe, dial 911 immediately or go to your nearest emergency room.